Indian Oil Q3 net profit jumps 19 pc on higher refining margin | www.lokmattimes.com

 Indian Oil Q3 net profit jumps 19 pc on higher refining margin

-Indian Oil Corporation Limited reported a standalone net profit of Rs 5,861 crore for the December quarter of the fiscal year 2021-22, a 19.19 per cent rise from a net profit of Rs 4,917 crore during the same period of the last financial year (FY21).
+Indian Oil Corporation Ltd reported a standalone net profit of Rs 5,861 crore for the December quarter of the fiscal year 2021-22 (Q3 FY22), a 19.19 per cent rise from a net profit of Rs 4,917 crore during the same period of the last financial year (FY21).

-Indian Oil Corporation Limited reported a standalone net profit of Rs 5,861 crore for the December quarter of the fiscal year 2021-22, a 19.19 per cent rise from a net profit of Rs 4,917 crore during the same period of the last financial year (FY21).
+Indian Oil Corporation Ltd reported a standalone net profit of Rs 5,861 crore for the December quarter of the fiscal year 2021-22 (Q3 FY22), a 19.19 per cent rise from a net profit of Rs 4,917 crore during the same period of the last financial year (FY21).

-As per the company's official statement, the rise in profits was due to a higher refining margin during the current quarter.
-Revenue from operations for the Government-owned oil major was at Rs 1,97,172 crores in Q3 2021-22 as compared to Rs 1,46,465 crores in the corresponding quarter of FY 2020-21.
+A company statement attributed the rise in profits to a higher refining margin during the current quarter.
+Revenue from operations for the government-owned oil major was at Rs 1,97,172 crores in Q3 2021-22 as compared to Rs 1,46,465 crores in the corresponding quarter of FY 2020-21.

-For the third quarter of FY 2021-22, Indian Oil's product sales volume including exports was 22.591 million tonnes (MT).
-The refining throughput was 17.404 MT and the throughput of the corporation's countrywide pipelines network was 21.779 MT during the quarter, the statement read.
+For the third quarter of FY 2021-22, Indian Oil's product sales volumes, including exports, was 22.591 million tonnes (MT).
+The refining throughput was 17.404 MT and the throughput of the corporation's countrywide pipelines network was 21.779 MT during the quarter.

 ( With inputs from ANI )